EricHatch-1/VibeCAD-2/readme.md

 	•	Ensure macOS PATH reliability using fix-path at startup.

 Start by scaffolding the repo structure and the IPC contracts, then build in milestones A → J.

+⸻

+If you want, I can also generate a “starter repo blueprint” (folders + file names + interfaces + IPC handler signatures) that Codex can follow verbatim.